land-of-apps/python-diagram-example/demo.md

 Prompts:

 1a) Where are the the files or functions where user registration happens in my code base?
-I want to modify the specific places in the code where a new user registration validation occurs in order to add a simple offline captcha for Django.
+I want to modify the specific places in the code where a new user registration validation occurs.
+Provide a solution with the least amount of code modification adding an open source Django library in order to add a simple offline captcha for Django.

 1b) Identify in my code base where new user registration occurs.
 I plan to modify the specific places in the code where a new user registration occurs in order to update the form and add a simple offline captcha for this project.